BuzzFeed has a top 40 Alexa ranking in the USA and is literally one of the more shared websites in the world.

 From its initial purpose of just being a website that tracked Viral content, BuzzFeed now has it’s own huge team of content creators, from covering the latest trends and memes, to even the Presidential debates and more.

-Some articles even cover serious topics in a journalistic manner, but yet there is still an element that makes it clearly from BuzzFeed – journalism is conducted in sometimes unconventional means, like for example, interviews via kik.
+Some articles even cover serious topics in a journalistic manner, but yet there is still an element that makes it clear from BuzzFeed – journalism is conducted in sometimes unconventional means, like for example, interviews via Kik.

 Experimenting with different formats:

 Other than just written content, they have also diversified to videos and even dedicated shows.
 The Try Guys are a particular popular trio that, as their name suggests, try things from doing Drag to going through Pregnancy pain simulations.

 A quick recap on how BuzzFeed became a Top 40 Alexa ranking site (US) – through Word-of-Mouth:

 - Tap into people’s social motivations

 - Used bite-sized content with quizzes and GIFs that kept people engaged

 - Encouraged community to get involved and write content